-- Communicate our health status better: Again, thanks to the age of the Internet, smart devices that are remote monitoring our health parameters can communicate these to health professionals as telehealth services.
+- Communicate our health status better: Again, thanks to the age of the Internet, smart devices that remotely monitor our health parameters can communicate these to health professionals as telehealth services.

 Read more about these benefits in “Remote health care is the future of medicine”.

 Remote patient monitoring (RPM) faces certain challenges that constrain its growth.
 These are as follows: